 The Johnston Canyon Lower Falls

 This is one of the best easy hikes in Banff!
-Just 1.2 km in length, the hike to the lower falls at Johnston Canyon is the most exciting.
+Just 1.2 km in length, the hike to the lower falls at Johnston Canyon is the most exciting of the three destinations.
 The easy hike to the lower falls is where most of the elevated boardwalks are found, providing a thrilling Banff hiking experience, no matter your physical capabilities.

 Once at the lower falls, hikers can cross a bridge to enter a small cave, which takes you so close to the powerful waterfall that you are certain to get wet!
 It’s a big thrill and a unique opportunity to feel the power of nature up close.
 Between the super-fun boardwalks and the lower falls cave, it’s no wonder why this leg of the Johnston Canyon trail is one of the best hikes in Banff for kids.